-Winter - A one hour party with refreshments can be held the last hour of the school day on the last day of classes prior to the mid-winter break.

-Valentine's Day - Valentines may be exchanged by the students.
-No refreshments will be permitted.

-Easter - pre-kindergarten, kindergarten, first, and second grades are allowed to have Easter egg hunts on the school campus.
+- A. winter A one hour party with refreshments can be held the last hour of the school day on the last day of classes prior to the mid-winter break. - B. Valentine's Day Valentines may be exchanged by the students.
+No refreshments will be permitted. - C. Easter pre-kindergarten, kindergarten, first, and second grades are allowed to have Easter egg hunts on the school campus.
 Grades three and four may observe this day with appropriate activities.
-Simple refreshments may be served the last thirty minutes of the day.

-Surprise parties for students or teachers are not permitted.

-Do not send cupcakes, cookies, cakes, candy, balloon bouquets or flowers to celebrate special occasions.

-Foods made available to students through school must comply with federal and state child nutrition laws and regulations as stated in Section 15, Cafeteria Policies.
+Simple refreshments may be served the last thirty minutes of the day. - D. Surprise parties for students or teachers are not permitted. - E. Do not send cupcakes, cookies, cakes, candy, balloon bouquets or flowers to celebrate special occasions. - F. Foods made available to students through school must comply with federal and state child nutrition laws and regulations as stated in Section 15, Cafeteria Policies.
 Refreshments served at school parties for students must be prepared in health inspected food service establishments such as the school cafeteria, a bakery, delicatessen, restaurant, etc.

-AC.
+XXIX.
 STUDENT TRANSFER

-Students transferring from one school to another within the Aldine district, will have permanent records sent to the receiving school.
+Students transferring from one school to another within the Aldine district will have permanent records sent to the receiving school.

-AD.
+XXX.
 ENROLLMENT OF STUDENTS

-Kindergarten-Under Age (tuition charged)
+A. Kindergarten-Under Age (tuition charged)